BattlefieldDuck/xterm-svelte/README.md

 ## Features

-- Full integration with SvelteKit.
+- **Full integration with SvelteKit**

+  Xterm-Svelte is designed to work seamlessly with SvelteKit, allowing you to easily incorporate terminal functionality into your SvelteKit projects.

-- Xterm addons is managed in xterm-svelte
+- **Xterm addons management**

+  Xterm addons are managed within Xterm-Svelte, providing a unified and consistent interface for working with Xterm and its addons.

+- **Continuous package updates**

-- Continuous package updates: xterm-svelte is regularly updated to ensure compatibility with the latest versions of SvelteKit and Xterm.js.
+  Xterm-Svelte is regularly updated to ensure compatibility with the latest versions of SvelteKit and Xterm.js.
+This means you can always use the latest features and improvements from these libraries in your projects.

 ## Installation